OceanCalc

 Formula

-The relationship behind this tool is: Plane sailing: √((Δlat×60)² + (Δlon×60×cos φₘ)²) nm
+Core relationship: Plane sailing: √((Δlat×60)² + (Δlon×60×cos φₘ)²) nm

 Rhumb line maintains constant bearing; this is a mid-latitude plane approximation, not exact Mercator sailing.